ZY115/Unitree_go2_train/README.md

 Successfully obtained Lidar and depth camera information

-Successfully transmitted depth camera information to Ops
+Successfully transmitted depth camera information to obs

 ## Issues to be resolved:
 The input dimensions of the model have been changed from 235 → 307 435, and we need a new strategy for training